 OpenX has access to a wide range of advertisers and offers one of the best header bid solutions to date.
 An increase of 57% in programmatic revenue was claimed by Townhall Media when they started using OpenX’s header bidding technology to sell ads on their site.

 The entire process is a breeze.
 Publishers must meet the main requirement of at least 100 million ad impressions per month to qualify.
-They’re hands on with their implementation.
+They’re hands-on with their implementation.
 It begins with a call, at which point you provide them access to DFP.
 They then set up line items and orders.
-You provide them a test page with the header script implemented and once they approve, you can push it live and watch your revenues rise dramatically.
+You provide them with a test page with the header script implemented and once they approve, you can push it live and watch your revenues rise dramatically.

 - What is the Most Optimal Setup for Header Bid Networks?

 - Is one header bid network enough for publishers?